About Westmoreland Transit

 4. To ensure that only firms that fully meet 49 CFR Part 26 eligibility standards are permitted to participate as DBEs;

-5. To help remove barriers to the participation of DBEs in DOT-assisted contracts:
+5. To help remove barriers to the participation of DBEs in DOT-assisted contracts; and

 6. To assist the development of firms that can compete successfully in the marketplace outside the DBE Program.

-The Westmoreland County Transit Authority has established a Disadvantaged Business Enterprise (DBE) Program in accordance with regulations of the U.S. Department of Transportation (DOT), 49 CFR Part 26.
-For purposes of this DBE Program, the WCTA proposes to set its overall goal utilizing all available information, including evidence available in the WCTA's jurisdiction and information received from the public in response to this notice.
+The Westmoreland County Transit Authority (WCTA) has established a Disadvantaged Business Enterprise (DBE) Program in accordance with regulations of the U.S. Department of Transportation (DOT), 49 CFR Part 26.
+For purposes of this DBE Program, the WCTA proposes to set its overall goal utilizing all information available to it, including evidence available in the WCTA’s jurisdiction and information received from the public in response to this notice.

-This proposed goal and its rationale is available for public inspection during regular business hours Monday through Friday, 8:30 a.m. to 5:00 p.m. at the WCTA's office, 41 Bell Way, Greensburg, PA 15601 for 30 days beginning October 1, 2015.
-The WCTA and DOT will accept comments on the goal for 45 days from the date of this notice.
-The WCTA's FFY 2016-2018 goal may be adjusted by any comments received.
+This proposed goal and its rationale is available for public inspection during regular business hours Monday through Friday, 8:30 a.m. to 5:00 p.m. at the WCTA’s office, 41 Bell Way, Greensburg, PA 15601.
+The WCTA’s October 1, 2018 – September 30, 2021 goal may be adjusted by any comments received.